Moving from Knoxville to Greensboro (Movers from $1,195)

-Quick Answer: The cost to move from Knoxville, TN to Greensboro, NC averages from $393 to $5,173 depending on how much you're moving, your move date, and whether you hire a company or do the move yourself.
+Quick answer: A move from Knoxville to Greensboro costs $406 to $5,728 and takes 1-4 days.
+The main factors that determine the cost and time are how much you’re moving, your move date, and whether you hire a company or do the 285-mile move yourself.

-Hiring a full-service Knoxville moving company will be on the more expensive side, while renting a truck or moving container is usually cheaper but requires more work.
+Hiring a long-distance moving company from Knoxville will be more expensive, while renting a truck or using a moving container is usually cheaper but requires more work.

 Moving the reverse route?
 We've got you covered with our Moving from Greensboro to Knoxville guide.